electronicsleep/MemoryEcho/README.md

 ## Ideas:
  - Add art as a component to m3cho
- - Have a public songs area with comments
+ - Have a public songs area with comments - this is mostly already done
- - Unique way to share music and art
+ - Visual and immersive way to share music and art - what the 90s should have delivered...
- - Way to organize compilations for MemoryEcho
+ - Way to organize compilations for MemoryEcho - tagging done which allows

 ## Todo:
  - Release split records with multiple artists